2sic/cta-app/README.md

 If you want to customize the CSS, you will usually follow the ["Create Custom Styles in a Standard 2sxc App" checklist](https://azing.org/2sxc/r/gg_aB9FD)

 ## History

 * v03.00.00 2021-10
   * Updated to best-practices of 2sxc 12.05
   * Hybrid, so it works with Oqtane
   * Tested to look ok on Bootstrap5
 * v03.01.00 2022-01
   * Enabled ajax-reload
   * Set default view
   * Updated License
 * v03.02.00 2022-04
   * Changed Services to ToSic.Sxc.Services
   * Activated image configuration
 * v03.03.00 2022-06
   * Replaced all base classes with their 2sxc 14 equivalent
   * Removed all GetService<> and used the new ServiceKit14
   * Changed all toolbars to use the new IToolbarService
-* v.03.04.00 2023-02
+* v.03.04.00 2023-03
   * Replaced Tag.Custom with `Kit.HtmlTags`
   * Enhanced Kit.Image with `imgAltFallback`
   * Removed _ from Filenames
   * Code in one file the bs5, less duplicated code
+  * Add special toolbar for is-demo items